a belly full of hot peppers is NMO and stomach problems

 After some time I ended up with a stomach bug in August.
 That was a wake-up call from hell.
 I couldn’t eat or drink anything at all.
 Then my friends went on vacation so it was just me and the cats.
 I hated it and loved it.
 I love to be in a quiet house when I’m sick.
 Sometimes I like it when I don’t know what’s really going on with me.
 But the cats did their best to keep me company and stayed by my side.
 They both slept in my bed the whole time.
 Gotta love those kitties!

 After that, I was pretty much back to acid mouth until I went back to New York for a surprise visit to mama.
 And can I tell you all how hard it is to change an Italian mother's mentality on what her kid will eat.
-By this point, I was cutting a lot of trigger foods and her and my aunt couldn’t grasp it right away.
-It was, however, a good learning experience on what I can and cannot eat.
-Overall the vacation went fine and my stomach and body were getting back to normal finally.
+By this point, I was cutting a lot of trigger foods which she and my aunt couldn’t grasp right away.
+It was, however, a good learning experience for them about what I can and cannot eat.
+Overall the vacation went fine and my stomach and body were getting back to normal.

 Feeling like myself again